As his trans daughter struggles, a father pushes past his prejudice. 'It was like a wake-up'

 She returned in person to start her sophomore year, hoping things would be better.
 She made it only a few weeks before returning to online school.

-"I never would have guessed that I would — I don't want to use happy — but would be OK with one of my kids quitting school," he said.

-She is in counseling now, taking hormone replacement therapy, leaving her room and watching TV with Farr.
-She is interviewing for a job and considering an alternative high school completion program.
+She is in counseling now, taking hormone replacement therapy and considering an alternative high school completion program.
 She'd like to go to college one day, and study psychology, maybe law.

-With the lawsuit filed, customers have approached Farr, telling him they support his fight.
-He was expecting they would scoff.
-Even his own parents are on board, which he says ''surprised the hell out of me.''

-''These aren't the people who raised me, let me tell you," he says.

 Sometimes Farr's daughter yells at him, and he admits that he missed the teen attitude.
 That spirit and fight had faded.

-He feels he has changed enough to fill this role — that being her voice can help other parents and kids avoid what his family endured. ''Our kids," he says, ''are dying.''
+He feels he has changed enough to fill this role — that being her voice can help other parents and kids avoid what his family endured.
 He thinks that because of where he came from, maybe people will listen when he raises alarms.
 Maybe.

 ''It's almost like a transgender person,'' he says of his transformation. ''There's the dead me.
 And then there's the new me.''